About Burton Green Bugle (Parish Magazine) Bus Times

 History of the School

-Just below is the transcript of a letter written in 1902 by Jane Ellis, who had been a teacher at the school.
-The original letter is held in the Warwick Records Office:
+Just below is the transcript of a letter written in 1902 by Jane Ellis.
+The original letter is held in the Warwick Record Office:

 "Dear Miss Floyd,